robincher/node-apex-api-security/README.md

 ```
 let reqProps = {
-    "authPrefix": <<authPrefixL1 or authPrefixL2, depending on your use case>>,
+    'authPrefix': <<authPrefixL1 or authPrefixL2, depending on your use case>>,
-    "realm" : realm,
+    'realm' : realm,
-    "appId" : appId,
+    'appId' : appId,
-    "secret" : secret, //If you are authenticating with L1, else leave it blank
+    'secret' : secret, //If you are authenticating with L1, else leave it blank
-    "urlPath" : urlPath, //Append with query paramters if any for HTTP Get Request
+    'urlPath' : urlPath, //Append with query paramters if any for HTTP Get Request
-    "httpMethod" : httpMethod,
+    'httpMethod' : httpMethod,
-    "formData" :  formData , //Append for PUT or POST request using form data
+    'formData' :  formData , //Append for PUT or POST request using form data
-    "certString" : certString,  //If you are authenticating L2 with the cert contents
+    'certString' : certString,  //If you are authenticating L2 with the cert contents
-    "certFileName" : certFilaName, //If you are authenticating L2 with a cert path
+    'certFileName' : certFilaName, //If you are authenticating L2 with a cert path
-    "passphrase" : passphrase //For L2
+    'passphrase' : passphrase //For L2
-    "nonce" : <<Can ignore this or set it as null as it will be auto-generated during runtime>>
+    'nonce' : <<Can ignore this or set it as null as it will be auto-generated during runtime>>
-    "timestamp" : <<Can ignore this or set it as null as it will be auto-generated during runtime>>
+    'timestamp' : <<Can ignore this or set it as null as it will be auto-generated during runtime>>
 }
 ```